SigurdSundberg/FYS3150/README.md

 ### Project 4
 This project is on the study of the Ising model, through the use of Monte Carlo simulations with Metropolis sampling.
 We study how ferromagnetic materials behave at a critical temperature found by Lars Onsager, through studying a 2-dimensional lattice, using the Boltzmann distribution.

+### Project 5
+This projects aims to study the one- and two-dimensional diffusion equation using explicit and implicit numerical schemes.
+Including looking at the mathematical aspects of scaling, truncation error, constraints and solving PDE analytically.